Discovery

 We moved forward with the smart table and rigger dashboard

 We made low-fidelity screens of a rigger dashboard that displays personal stats including performance stats, and daily/lifetime packs.
-There is also a team section that shows leaderboards for that floor or different forts.
 These stats would be embedded into the pack table so the rigger could view their stats in real-time.

 The embedded dashboard would break